Naomie-Jerutoe/Toy-Problem-Project/README.md

 ## Description

-The project consists of three different challenges, that are set to function
+The project consists of three different challenges, that contains different sets of functions that takes in user inputs and generate desired outputs.

 ## Features